eldon922/randomization/README.md

 3. Go to the directory then open command prompt in that directory

-4. Create a Python virtual environment first (Note: actually you can skip this step to not use virtual environment but it's better practice to use it)
+4. Create a Python virtual environment first (Note: actually you can skip this step to not use virtual environment but it's a better practice to use it)
     ```
     python -m venv venv
     ```